-Lonnie joined the artistic staff at Chicago Children’s Choir (CCC) as a conductor in 2012 and opened its vivacious Englewood Neighborhood Choir (2013).
-His ensemble has performed for live television and radio broadcasts, at numerous city venues, including the Chicago Symphony Center, The Museum of Science & Industry, The Shedd Aquarium, Navy Pier, and The McCormick Convention Center.
-They have done three national tours and have been featured on WGN Channel 9 & ABC 7 News respectively.
-Their most significant work, perhaps, is in serving the community of Englewood through song at local churches, parks, shopping centers, block parties, schools, and assisted living facilities.
+Lonnie joined the artistic staff at Uniting Voices Chicago, formerly Chicago Children’s Choir, as a conductor in 2012 and opened its vivacious Englewood Neighborhood Choir (2013).
+His ensemble has performed for live television and radio broadcasts, at numerous city venues including the Chicago Symphony Center and The McCormick Convention Center, and have completed four national choir tours, including one to Puerto Rico learning and performing Bomba with the Ayala family of Loíza.
+Their most significant work, perhaps, is serving the community of Englewood in song at local churches, parks, shopping centers, block parties, schools, and assisted living facilities.
 Additionally, he has been appointed Director of Africana Studies and conductor of the Lincoln Park/DePaul Neighborhood Choir at Uniting Voices.

 Every avenue of arts, outreach, and advocacy Lonnie embarks on is credited to his church upbringing.
 He established Audacious Praise (AP) in 2015, a multicultural arts outreach organization creating accessible, inter-generational programming that impacts social & spiritual awareness in marginalized communities.
 Audacious Praise is best known for one of South Shore’s finest inspirational open mic showcases, Fresh Faith Fridays, and has garnered much success in its highly regarded outreach initiative educating in the art and roots of gospel, ChicaGO REACH Gospel Workshop.
-He serves as lead musician and worship leader at Bryn Mawr Community Church in South Shore, under the direction of esteemed vocalist, Felicia Coleman-Evans.
+He serves Music Director at Bryn Mawr Community Church in the South Shore community (Chicago).
 Lonnie's 1st EP entitled ROOTED, a collection of songs tracing the spiritual, musical, and emotional journey of Trans-Atlantic African ancestry, was released in August, 2021.